-Gait analysis is when we look at how you walk or run and see if the way you move is contributing to the pain you are experiencing.
+Gait analysis is when an experienced podiatrist looks at how you walk or run and see if the way you move is contributing to the pain you are experiencing.
 Most injuries we see are repetitive strain type injuries so you could be moving or using your feet and body in a way that puts increased stress on certain structures.
 So a gait analysis should be able to identify these damaging movement patterns but also see how you can go about changing them in a safe way.

 With many more people taking up running and access to increasing amounts of information via the internet gait analysis has become a bit of hot topic.
 There has been much discussion and information concerning what is the best running style with lots of information on how you should run and why.